Meet Eleanor, the founder of and lead Peer Support Specialist at Mood Mend.

 While incorporating tools and techniques from CBT (Cognitive Behavioural Therapy), DBT (Dialectical Behavioural Therapy), and ACT (Acceptance and Commitment Therapy), Eleanor predominately comes from the Narrative Therapy approach.

 Narrative Therapy is like Art Therapy but with words!
 The focus of the approach is on the manner in which individuals construct meaning rather than on the way they behave.
-In philosophy and in neuroscience, the “I”/third eye or the mind is what they call “the narrative centre of self.”
+In philosophy and in neuroscience, the “I”/the third eye or the mind is what they call “the narrative centre of self.”
 Your mind is constantly generating the story of who you are to yourself and you, in turn, relay it to others.
 Narrative Therapy seeks to address minds that may be telling themselves problem-saturated narratives e.g. The Trauma Narrative — “I experienced trauma; therefore, I am damaged goods.”

 It is a postmodern, talk therapy model (typically done one-on-one rather than in groups), developed by social workers Michael White and David Epston in the 70s and 80s, that focuses on social construction (concept: language doesn’t describe reality, it defines it), meaning-making through language and relationships, and broader social and political discourses, all whilst considering multiple vantage points and Sparkling Moments or Unique Outcomes e.g. The Survive to Thrive Narrative — “I experienced trauma, I survived, and I aim to thrive!”